 Founded in 1990, Apollo is a high-growth, global alternative asset manager and a retirement services provider.
 Apollo conducts its business primarily in the United States through the following three reportable segments: Asset Management, Retirement Services and Principal Investing.
 These business segments are differentiated based on the investment services they provide as well as varying investing strategies.
-As of December 31, 2023, Apollo had a team of 4,879 employees, including 1,976 employees of Athene.
+As of December 31, 2024, Apollo had a team of 5,108 employees, including 1,983 employees of Athene.

-Our Asset Management segment focuses on three investing strategies: yield, hybrid and equity.
+Our Asset Management segment focuses on credit and equity investing strategies.
 We have a flexible mandate in many of the funds we manage which enables the funds to invest opportunistically across a company's capital structure.
 We raise, invest and manage funds, accounts and other vehicles on behalf of some of the world's most prominent pension, endowment and sovereign wealth funds and insurance companies, as well as other institutional and individual investors.
-As of December 31, 2023, we had total AUM of \$651 billion.
+As of December 31, 2024, we had total AUM of \$751 billion.

-The yield, hybrid and equity investing strategies of our Asset Management segment reflect the range of investment capabilities across our platform based on relative risk and return.
+The credit and equity investing strategies of our Asset Management segment reflect the range of investment capabilities across our platform, from investment grade to private equity.
 As an asset manager, we earn fees for providing investment management services and expertise to our client base.
 The amount of fees charged for managing these assets depends on the underlying investment strategy, liquidity profile, and, ultimately, our ability to generate returns for our clients.
 We also earn capital solutions fees as part of our growing capital solutions business and as part of monitoring and deployment activity alongside our sizeable private equity franchise.
 After expenses, we call the resulting earnings stream "Fee Related Earnings" or "FRE", which represents the primary performance measure for the Asset Management segment.